Is Sorrel & Cedar ELC Right for Your Family?

 Sorrel & Cedar may be a good fit if…

-- You’re comfortable with outdoor play in most weather, including rain, mud, snow, and the occasional bug.
+• You’re comfortable with outdoor play in most weather, including rain, mud, and snow.

 Sorrel & Cedar may not be the best fit if…